williamisraelmt/design-patterns-php/README.md

 # design-patterns-php
 This is just an educational repo to help other people to understand design patterns, the project is not completed yet.

-I'm missing more patterns.
+The project is missing:
-Documentation.
+- Documentation
-API Calls,
+- Implementations of API Calls
-Unit Testing, etc... :)
+- Unit Tests

 ** I haven't tested the code yet, I've just been coding and putting the very best that I can before testing **